Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: VI. Conclusions

 \section{VI.
 Conclusions}

-In the present literature, there is a clear lack of attention towards the many-body statistics of Majorana particles.
-Many resources assume that they either observe the traditional Fermi-Dirac statistics (in the case of the fundamental Majorana fermion) or the "intermediate" statistics of Haldane and Wu (in the case of the Majorana zero mode with Abelian exchange statistics).
-Motivated by theoretical and experimental studies of low dimensional topological media and neutralino dark matter, we have explicitly and exhaustively shown that the presence of mutual particle-particle annihilation in a system described by an effective Eddington-Majorana wave equation manifests itself as a completely new theory of quantum statistics distinct from Fermi-Dirac, Bose-Einstein, or the "intermediate" Haldane-Wu statistics of anyons in the lowest Landau level.
-Through a simple combinatorial argument, we have found that the Majorana distribution function exhibits a finite-temperature discontinuity at the chemical potential in the thermodynamic limit, which in turn leads to a deviation from Fermi-Dirac statistics and a residual entropy of $\log 2$ per particle at zero temperature. {The hallmarks of the Majorana thermodynamics may be easily verified in a modified Kitaev chain in the presence of a localized condensate of boson pairs.
-The resulting composite Bose-Fermi pairs preserve a global $U(1)$ gauge symmetry and hence preserve total particle number, while the fermionic degrees of freedom remain self-hermitian.}
+In the present literature, there is a clear lack of attention towards the development of a non-interacting, many-body statistics of Majorana particles.
+Many resources assume that they either observe the traditional Fermi-Dirac statistics (in the case of the fundamental Majorana fermion in the Standard Model), the "intermediate" statistics of Haldane and Wu (in the case of the Majorana zero mode with Abelian exchange statistics), or the highly topologically-nontrivial non-Abelian anyon statistics.
+Moreover, in those models often considered for many-body Majorana statistics, we are usually restricted to the strong coupling limit, where random fluctuations (in the case of the Sachdev-Ye-Kitaev model) or quantum entanglement (in the case of the Majorana zero mode) restrict us from considering a non-interacting gas of self-conjugate fermions in the topologically trivial regime.

+Motivated by theoretical and experimental studies of low dimensional topological media and neutralino dark matter, we have explicitly and exhaustively shown that the presence of mutual particle-particle annihilation in a number-conserving system described by an effective Eddington-Majorana wave equation manifests itself as a completely new theory of quantum statistics distinct from Fermi-Dirac, Bose-Einstein, or the "intermediate" Haldane-Wu statistics of anyons in the lowest Landau level.
+These particles, which we have called Majorana-Schwinger fermions, obey the spin-statistics relation, in that mutual pairwise annihilation can only occur at some finite temperature, when the effects of Pauli exclusion are sufficiently suppressed.
+Through a combinatorial argument, we have found that the Majorana-Schwinger distribution function exhibits a finite-temperature discontinuity at the chemical potential in the thermodynamic limit, which in turn leads to a deviation from Fermi-Dirac statistics and a residual entropy of $\log 2$ per particle at zero temperature. {The hallmarks of the Majorana-Schwinger thermodynamics may be easily verified in a modified Kitaev chain in the presence of a localized condensate of boson pairs.
+The resulting composite Bose-Fermi pairs preserve a global $U(1)$ gauge symmetry and hence preserve total particle number, while the fermionic degrees of freedom remain self-adjoint.}